apioo/fusio/public/fusio/help/action.md

 already some actions for common tasks i.e. to execute database operations or push data to a message queue.
 It is also possible to provide a custom implementation.
-Please take a look at the `adapter` chapter for more informations howto build a custom implementation.
+Please take a look at the `adapter` chapter for more information how to build a custom implementation.